joshp23/YOURLS-httpBL/README.md

 #### NOTE:
 The sql table may need to be added manually using `httpBL/assets/httpBL.sql`

+#### HINT:
+Use a script that manages callbacks and stores IP addresses in a flat file to update and delete IP's in the white-list automagically via cron.

 ### TODO:
 1. Add dynamic and randomized honeypot "quicklinks" to all rendered pages - this will likely come in the form of a custom index page, or footer script.